zubinchopra/portaldocs/portal-sdk/templates/portalfx-accessibility.md

 * Focus moves to newly opened blade in the content section
 	   _**NOTE:** Currently focus is on first focusable element however further usability testing will be required to determine final design._

-* Focus moves to context pane when opened
+* Focus moves to blade when opened

 * Focus should move freely across all elements visible in the Portal, except in the following cases:
 		* ContextMenu captures focus in a loop